Spferical/matrix-chatbot/README.md

 # slack-megahal

-Slack-megahal connects to Slack via a bot integration and responds to messages at a configurable rate by connecting to megabot through its python bindings.
+Slack-megahal connects to a Matrix (Matrix.org) server and responds to messages at a configurable rate by connecting to megabot through its python bindings.

+It automatically joins any rooms it is invited to and replies to any messages containing its username.

 ## Requirements
-- slackclient
+- matrix-client
 - megahal

 ## Usage

-`$ python main.py --token asdfasdfasdf`
+`$ python main.py`

+The first time you run it, a config file will be generated for you to edit as needed.

 You may also want to "train" your megabot instance with a megabot.trn file.